 Each year, the Karmapa Healthcare Project runs a medical and dental camp at the Kagyu Monlam.

-This year, Karmapa will lead ceremonies at the Kagyu Monlam.
-Dates to be announced.
+Karmapa will again lead ceremonies at the Kagyu Monlam 2018, 16-22 December.